jrief/django-formset/docs/source/richtext-extensions.rst

 This extra attribute is used to map the value of the form field's value to the editor's document state.
 It is applied whenever the user clicks on the "Apply" button of the dialog form.
-This attribute can take three types of values:
+This attribute can take four types of values:

-* ``True``, which means that the field's value is mapped to the editor's document state using the field's name as the key.
-If set, it also is applied in the other direction, ``richtext-map-from`` therefore is not required anymore.
+* ``True``, which means that the field's value is mapped to the editor's document state using the field's name as its key.
-* **A key value**.
-This is used to map the field's value to the editor's document state using the given key to map it onto another key.
+* **A key value**: This is used to map the field's value to the editor's document state using the given key to map it onto another key.
 If a key value is used, one must also provide a ``richtext-map-from`` attribute.
 Read below for details.
-* **A functional expression.** This is used to map the field's value to the editor's document state using a JavaScript lambda function.
+* **A functional expression**: This is used to map the field's value to the editor's document state using a JavaScript lambda function.
 This snippet has access to all elements of the dialog form and can return a value to be mapped onto the editor's document state.
 Accessing the values of the elements can only be achieved using ``elements.…`` inside the snippet.
 This is the most flexible